bespinian/blog/content/posts/docker-for-local-development.md

 In this case, we are using the `-e` flag to set an additional environment variable required by the MySQL image.

 I'm sure you get the idea after seeing these examples.
-Bare in mind though that you can apply these commands to almost any service which can run in a container.
+Bear in mind though that you can apply these commands to almost any service which can run in a container.
 You can now connect to the containerized services from your application just like they were running on your local machine.
 This is because the `-p` flag tells the containers to forward their internal ports to your local ones.

 For example, if you have a MongoDB container running which forwards its port `27017` to your local port `27017`, you can easily connect to the database in the container with the `mongo` shell just like if the DB was running locally.

 ## Docker Shortcuts

-While using Docker, I've discovered a couple of handy shortcut commands which allow to clean up unused services so they don't clutter your computer anymore.
+While using Docker, I've discovered a couple of handy shortcut commands which allow cleaning up unused services, so they don't clutter your computer anymore.
 Another advantage of this is that you can cleanly and easily flush your databases and other persistent services to make sure you're testing a clean state.

 A first important shortcut is that you can always abbreviate any container ID to its first couple of letters (as long as it's the only such entity which has an ID starting with these letters).
 So instead of using the full ID and typing `docker stop 4f263b9aad2d`, I could simply type `docker stop 4f` (as long as this container is the only running one which has an ID starting with "4f").